henoriega/FOLPS-nu/README.md

 **dependences**
 - numpy
 - scipy
+We recommend to use NumPy versions ≥ 1.20.0.
+For older versions, one needs to rescale the FFT computation by a factor 1/N.

 [jupyter notebook](https://LINK_DEL_GITHUB)
 FOLPSν (still in development) is a code for efficiently evaluating the redshift-space power spectrum in the presence of massive neutrinos.